mattstruble/mattstruble.github.io/_posts/2020-05-24-automating-dl-pipeline.md

 Since the run script continues to run until the training is over, the output can be piped back across into the runs log.log file on the NAS machine.
 The call to `timeout ${timeout} ssh ...` ensures that the training session doesn't exceed the user-defined timeout period, killing the ssh session which also kills the run on the server.

-When the training finishes, or timesout, the backup script is killed and the final output file is copied over to storage and the end time is stored in the info file.
+When the training finishes, or times out, the backup script is killed and the final output file is copied over to storage and the end time is stored in the info file.

-## Results
+## The Results

-After execution of `auto_runner.sh` is completed the deeplearning directory tree is now:
+After execution of `auto_runner.sh` is completed the deep learning directory tree is now:

 ```
 deeplearning/